sofiesybergs/Group-32---new/README.md

 - combined.csv is the data set uploading in the notebook
 - Web_scraping.ipynb is the code for the web scraping
 - CodeForML.ipynb is the code for the machine learning models

+# Any suggestions for further improvement
+Please contact us if you have any suggestions for further improvement.
+We're always happy to review suggestions and improving our code.
+We're aware of certain limitations of our model, as we didn't have unlimited time for this project (i.e., about three weeks).
+You could read our initial thought off limitations in the final project.
+Please commit your changes and we will try to review it.
+Kind regards, David (@dave010339), Katrine, and Sofie.

+# Last comments
+Nevertheless, we are happy that we've learned a **lot** during the course of this project.
+We all started with no to limited knowledge of Python, Jupyter, webscraping and machine learning in general.
+We've come such a far way and managed to deliver a quite complicated paper in just three weeks.
+We also want to thank the supporting staff of the Copenhagen University which made this project possible.